 Montse Simó Solsona holds a PhD in Sociology and she is specialized in evaluation of urban and social policies and social research techniques.
 She has been involved in different European research projects dealing these topics.
 Since 2018, she is lecturer in the department of Sociology at the University of Barcelona, where she has taught subjects linked to methodology and applied social techniques, urban regeneration and sociology of organizations.
 She is currently coordinator of the Research Committee of Methods of the Catalan Sociology Association (ACS) for the period 2016-2020.
 She is also one of the coordinatiors (jointly with Montserrat Pareja) of the International Summer School ‘Attractive Cities: Successes and Conflicts’ organised by the University of Biccoca- Milano and the University of Barcelona, currently at its fifth edition (July 2019).

-Danielle Bishop, MPhil in Modern Languages (University of Oxford), is a Junior Researcher and candidate for the Master in Cultural Management at the University of Barcelona.
-As a former Fulbright scholar (2011-12), community engagement coordinator, and cultural manager, Bishop has sought to apply her research on gender, community, and creative cities to the empowerment of disadvantaged and multicultural communities.
-She is currently writing a thesis on perceptions of gentrification in Barcelona and its effects on personal and cultural identity.
+Danielle Bishop, MPhil in Modern Languages (University of Oxford) and Master in Cultural Management (University of Barcelona) is a Junior Researcher in the Faculty of Economics and Business at the University of Barcelona.
+As a former Fulbright scholar (2011-12), community engagement coordinator, and cultural manager, Bishop seeks to apply her research on gender, race, community, creative cities, and cultural tourism to the empowerment of disadvantaged and multicultural communities.
+Her most recent Master's thesis explored perceptions of gentrification in Barcelona and Detroit, as well as the process' effects on cultural identity.